Oleksandr123234/edp-cd-pipeline-operator/docs/arch.md

 After autodeploy is configured, further application versions will be automatically deployed after successful application build.

-!!! note
+**Note:** This is a note block example.
 Autodeploy will start working only after the first manual deploy.